Getting Started with the Webex API

 When making requests to the Webex REST API, an

 Authentication HTTP header is used to identify the requesting user.
 This header must include an access token.
-This access token may be a personal access token from this site (see below), a Bot token, or an OAuth token from an Integration or Guest Issuer application.
+This access token may be a personal access token, a Bot token, or an OAuth token from an Integration or Guest Issuer application.

 anchorMethods & Content Typesanchor